tesselo/tesselate/README.md

 data needs to be provided as a polygon shapefile layer.
 The function has the following required arguments:

-- *classifier*: The training data will be attached to a classifier that can use the data for training.
+- *traininglayer*: The training layer to which to add the training samples.
 - *image*: The training data is assumed to be "drawn" over a scene or a composite.
   So either a scene or a composite is required.
 - *shapefile*: An absoulte path to a shapefile.